 Potential Solutions Pros Cons Draft Workgroup Recommendations A. The Workgroup on Educational Development Specifications outlined a potential incentive that would provide for additional State share percentage points that correspond to percentage reductions in the facility Total Cost of Ownership (TCO) when compared to the baseline.
-An incentive could reward LEAs that design a facility for which the estimated TCO is less than the baseline according to industry standards.
-Because the incentive would increase the State share in proportion to the TCO savings obtained, small but powerful cost saving decisions would be rewarded immediately.
 Immediately rewards small but powerful cost-saving decisions by LEAs in school construction.
-The incentive would eEncourages LEAs not only to look at total square footage and space use, but also to look at efficiencies that can be gained by the selection of certain efficient systems or materials.
+Encourages LEAs not only to look at total square footage and space use, but also to look at efficiencies that can be gained by the selection of certain efficient systems or materials.
 Moves the conversation away from lower first-costs of construction that may ultimately cause higher total costs over the life of the facility.
-Produces Additional up-front State funding results in savings for the LEA both immediately and over time, but also would results in savings for the State over time as the need for systemic replacements is reduced.
+Produces savings for the LEA both immediately and over time, but also would result in savings for the State over time as the need for systemic replacements is reduced.
 Focuses local attention on total cost of ownership, laying the groundwork for greater fiscal capacity to support school construction over time.
 Encourages renovations and use of existing facilities.
+Incentivizes good and fiscally sustainable design.
 May require additional-up front State funding.
 (See Item # 5, below for information regarding Ed Spec Workgroup recommendation).
 Will require additional resources to accurately analyze the estimated total cost of ownership requires additional resources.
 Could reduce the emphasis on aesthetics.
-Lincourages removations and use of existing facilities.
+The Workgroup recommends implementation of this incentive, as described in Scenario G of the Workgroup materials, to provide a 3⁄4% State share incentive for each 1% reduction in TCO.
+LEAs with a State share of 89% or more shall receive a 1% State share incentive for each 1% reduction in TCO.
+Each reduction resulting in a State share above 100% will result in a 3⁄4% increase to State share (regardless of LEA State share percentage) and may be used for any LEA educational facility project purpose.
+The incentive should be evaluated after a period of time and modified as necessary.